pexa8335/Rug-Pull-Detection/README.md

 ## 📂 Dataset: SolRPDS
 The SolRPDS dataset is a publicly available, large-scale dataset designed for analyzing rug pulls in the Solana DeFi ecosystem.

-🔹 Source: Extracted from 3.69 billion Solana blockchain transactions
+🔹 Source: Extracted from 3.69 billion Solana blockchain transactions from 2021 - 2024

 🔹 License: Creative Commons Attribution 4.0 International (CC BY 4.0)